Here's Lucy

 Here's Lucy is an American sitcom starring Lucille Ball.
-The series co-starred her long-time comedy partner Gale Gordon and her real-life children Lucie Arnaz and Desi Arnaz Jr. It was broadcast on CBS from 1968 to 1974.
+The series co-starred her long-time comedy partner Gale Gordon and Ball's real-life children Lucie Arnaz and Desi Arnaz Jr. It was broadcast on CBS from 1968 to 1974.
 It was Ball's third network sitcom, following I Love Lucy (1951-57) and The Lucy Show (1962-68).